 At the beginning of May 2020, the Chrome dev team announced Core Web Vitals.
 It’s a set of metrics and tools to help business owners, marketers and developers to measure user experience signals and identify opportunities to improve the user experience (UX) of their websites.

 There was more to come.
-A few weeks later, Google released an article on its webmaster google blog, “providing an early look at an upcoming search ranking change that incorporates these page experience metrics.”
+A few weeks later, Google released an article on its webmaster google blog, “providing a look at an upcoming search ranking change that incorporates these page experience metrics.”
 And it announced plans to “introduce a new signal that combines Core Web Vitals with our existing signals for page experience to provide a holistic picture of the quality of a user’s experience on a web page.”

 It’s long been rumoured that Google already used some UX metrics, like bounce rate and CTR, as ranking signals, but until now there was nothing definitive.
 We now know just how important it is to give the best UX to our site visitors and how we need to do it.

-Is this a case of Google giving website owners a helping hand following the world wide disruption caused by COVID-19?
+Is this a case of Google giving website owners a helping hand following the worldwide disruption caused by COVID-19?
 Or is it simply making sure it’s providing the best possible experience for its users?

 Whatever the motive, Google is giving us a head start on optimising our sites ready for the update.
 Sites which don’t meet high experience standards will undoubtedly be hit with a penalty or ranking drop in the future.
-So take note – it’s coming sometime in 2021.
+So take note – it’s coming in 2021.

 Want to know more?
 Read on or get in touchContact us